 Digitalis compounds are potent inhibitors of cellular Na+/K+-ATPase.
 This ion transport system moves sodium ions out of the cell and brings potassium ions into the cell.
 This transport function is necessary for cell survival because sodium diffusion into the cell and potassium diffusion out of the cell down their concentration gradients would reduce their concentration differences (gradients) across the cell membrane over time.
 Loss of these ion gradients would lead to cellular depolarization and loss of the negative membrane potential that is required for normal cell function.
-The Na+/K+-ATPase also plays an active role in the membrane potential. this pump is electrogenic because it transports 3 sodium ions out of the cell for every 2 potassium ions that enter the cell.
-This can add several negative millivolts to the membrane potential depending on the activity of the pump.
+The Na+/K+-ATPase also plays an active role in membrane potential generation.
+This pump generates electrogenic hyperpolarizing currents because it transports 3 sodium ions out of the cell for every two potassium ions that enter the cell.
+This can add several negative millivolts to the membrane potential, depending on the activity of the pump.

 Cardiac myocytes, as well as many other cells, have a Na+-Ca++ exchanger (not an active energy-requiring pump) that is essential for maintaining sodium and calcium homeostasis.
-The exact mechanism by which this exchanger works is unclear.
-It is known that calcium and sodium can move in either direction across the sarcolemma.
+Utilizing this exchange pump, calcium and sodium can move in either direction across the sarcolemma.
 Furthermore, three sodium ions are exchanged for each calcium, therefore an electrogenic potential is generated by this exchanger.
 The direction of movement of these ions (either inward or outward) depends upon the membrane potential and the chemical gradient for the ions.
-We also know that an increase in intracellular sodium concentration competes for calcium through this exchange mechanism leading to an increase in intracellular calcium concentration.
+At rest, the exchanger contributes a few millivolts of depolarizing current because 3 Na+ ions enter the cell for each Ca++ ion that leaves the cell.
+An increase in intracellular sodium concentration competes for calcium through this exchange mechanism, leading to an increase in intracellular calcium concentration.
 As intracellular sodium increases, the concentration gradient driving sodium into the cell across the exchanger is reduced, thereby reducing the activity of the exchanger, which decreases the movement of calcium out of the cell.
 Therefore, mechanisms that lead to an accumulation of intracellular sodium cause a subsequent accumulation of intracellular calcium because of decreased exchange pump activity.

-By inhibiting the Na+/K+- ATPase, cardiac glycosides cause intracellular sodium concentration to increase.
-This then leads to an accumulation of intracellular calcium via the Na+- Ca++ exchange system.
-In the heart, increased intracellular calcium causes more calcium to be released by the sarcoplasmic reticulum, thereby making more calcium available to bind to troponin-C, which increases contractility (inotropy).
+By inhibiting the Na+/K+- ATPase, cardiac glycosides such as digoxin cause intracellular sodium concentration to increase.
+This leads to an accumulation of intracellular calcium via the Na+- Ca++ exchanger.
+In the heart, increased intracellular calcium causes more calcium to be taken up and subsequently released by the sarcoplasmic reticulum, thereby making more calcium available to bind to troponin-C, which increases contractility (inotropy).
 Inhibition of the Na+/K+- ATPase in vascular smooth muscle causes depolarization, which causes smooth muscle contraction and vasoconstriction.

 By mechanisms that are not fully understood, digitalis compounds also increase vagal efferent activity to the heart.
 This parasympathomimetic action of digitalis reduces sinoatrial firing rate (decreases heart rate; negative chronotropy) and reduces conduction velocity of electrical impulses through the atrioventricular node (negative dromotropy).